|

 You don’t see windows dressed like this any more, they took a long time to do and you needed a steady hand.
 Was it the introduction of Ryvita, can you help us were you working there at this time?

-Now only a memory, The waterfall and upper pond at Loftus dam.
-Destroyed in the Floods which devastated Gaskell Ghyll and Loftus Mill and Bridge.
-Image courtesy of Eric Johnson.
+Now only a memory!
+The waterfall and upper pond at Loftus dam were destroyed in the floods which devastated Gaskell Gill, Loftus Mill and Bridge.

-This full height aspect of the east end of St Leonards church, was only visible for a short period during the demolition of the Golden lion hotel stables, and the building of Lingberry Garth opened by Prince Charles on 30th march 1994.
-Image courtesy of Eric Johnson.
+This full height aspect of the east end of St Leonards church, was only visible for a short period during the demolition of the Golden lion hotel stables and the building of Lingberry Garth; opened by Prince Charles on 30th march 1994.

 Image courtesy of the Pem Holliday Collection.